1himan/The-Royal-Game-of-UR/README.md

 This game, dear friend, is not for the faint of heart.
 It is a battle of wits and strategy, a contest that has been enjoyed by kings and queens, pharaohs and emperors, for over 4500 years.
 And now, through the magic of HTML, CSS, JavaScript, Express, Node.js, and Socket.io, this ancient game has been brought to life in the modern world.

+## The Journey

+The creation of this game was a journey in itself.
+Over the course of three weeks, I delved into the depths of coding, learning new skills and overcoming numerous challenges.
+Each problem faced was a stepping stone, leading me closer to the completion of this project.
+The journey was arduous, but the knowledge gained and the satisfaction of bringing an ancient game to life in the digital world made it all worthwhile.

+But the journey does not end here.
+In the spirit of the ancients, who were always striving for improvement, I too am planning to enhance this game.
+In the near future, I will be adding a room functionality, allowing more than two players to engage in this ancient battle of wits.
+For now, if you are playing on your local machine, you might need to split two windows side by side for the best experience.
+But fear not, for I am also working on adding interactive features to improve the user interface.

 ## How to Play

 Fear not, for you do not need a time machine to learn the rules of this game.
 Simply click on the link provided, and you shall be transported to a time when the world was young, and board games were a matter of life and death.